woshityj/INF2004_Embedded_Systems_Automated_Car/src/infrared/README.md

 bool detect_wall();

 // Function to read the IR sensor based on the direction the motor vehicle is
-//currently facing and populate the relevant directions ( North, South, East , West )
+// currently facing and populate the relevant directions ( North, South, East , West )
 //
 Directions* get_directions(int currentlyFacing);